CUHK-AIM-Group/CLIFF/README.md

 ## 🏋️ Train: Detection with CLIFF

-Since I recently changed the working position, I no longer have access to GPU resources.
+Since I recently changed my working position, I no longer have access to GPU resources.
 We are currently double-checking the training process on other machines after cleaning up the code.
 We will release the training code as soon as possible.
-In the meantime, we have provided the unverified script for the `train.sh`.
+Nonetheless, we have provided the unverified script for the `train.sh`.

 ## 🙏 Acknowledgement